LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2sigp_style

-``b2sigp_style``    type: ``integer``    default: ``1``
+``b2sigp_style``    type: ``integer``    default: ``2``
     When set to '1', SPb's form of the pressure gradient term on the right hand of the momentum balance equation is used.
-    It is recommended '1'.
+    When set to '2', the parallel current term contains a correction due to impurities, when Z\_eff is not equal to the average plasma ion charge.
+Only usable if the potential equation is solved simultaneously (b2news\_poteq.eq.1).
+    The default value of '2' is recommended for cases with one main hydrogenic species (or at least where the main species is the lightest one) and any amount of impurities.
+It is not guaranteed to yield correct results for hydrogen isotopic mixtures or non-hydrogenic plasmas.

 .. index:: b2xzdd_zero_dead_and_core

 ``b2xzdd_zero_dead_and_core``    type: ``integer``    default: ``1``
     If 1 then zero passed sources in dead regions,
     If 2 zero passed sources in dead regions and core boundary cells If 0 then SKIP